When it rains, and you want to be the person who brought an umbrella…

 How does your sum saved thwart the financial effects of your emergency?

-Keep your fund up to date with your life
+Build an emergency fund to keep up with your life

 Something that you might experience as you apply your fledgling consciousness to your finances is that you start to understand your expenses better and may be in a better position to appreciate where your emergencies may arise.
 You may see new, previously unconsidered risks, or realise that you might be holding onto too much cash.